ianrenton/ianrenton.com/_planesailing/2021-07-16-tracking-packet-format-faq.markdown

 No, alright.
 Mode S was designed to send more data, and be more flexible, than Mode A & C before it.
 It has a concept called a "downlink format", which says what kind of message it is.
 Some of these are equivalents to the old formats, so DF4 provides altitude, and DF5 provides the squawk code.

 DF17 and DF18 are what's known as "extended squitter" messages, which are like expansions to the Mode S format.
-Within DF17 and DF18 messages, a further identifier says what kind of data is encoded, so these extended squitter messages can be used to carry many different types of data alongside those specified by the main Mode S downlink formats.
+Within DF17 and DF18 messages, a further identifier called a type selector says what kind of data is encoded, so these extended squitter messages can be used to carry many different types of data alongside those specified by the main Mode S downlink formats.

 There's a good table [here](https://www.radartutorial.eu/13.ssr/sr24.en.html).